-It's difficult to find the right cut, style and fashion outfit when you are wheelchair bound.
+It's difficult to find the right cut, style, and fashion outfit when you are wheelchair bound.
 Clothing for wheelchair users must be versatile to accommodate the unique needs of wearers.
-Whether you need clothing for work, recreation, special occasions or simply relaxing at home, using this type of clothing provides a comfortable, fashionable solution so that you can look and feel great.
+Whether you need clothing for work, recreation, special occasions, or simply relaxing at home, using this type of clothing provides a comfortable, fashionable solution so you can look and feel great.

 As the saying goes, "When you look good, you feel good."
 Everyone deserves the dignity of looking in the mirror and feeling proud of his or her appearance.
 Just because you use a wheelchair doesn't mean you're forced to don frumpy, uncomfortable clothing.

 Look for Clothing That Looks Good While Seated

 Clothing hangs differently depending on your posture.
 When seated, clothing cut for typical users bunches up around the waist and back.
 Longer-length sweaters, peasant-style tops, tunics, and cardigans may also pose a hazard if they hang near the top of the wheels on a wheelchair or near the brakes.
 Many styles of dress shirts, especially dress shirts for men, are also too tight across the shoulders and arms for men to propel their wheelchairs easily.
 Clothing for wheelchair users is cut differently to enhance safety, independence and mobility.

 Find Clothes that Have a Longer Neck to Waist Ratio

 This is the portion of the garment from the neckline to where it hits near the waist.
 Adaptive clothing is often cut with this section longer in front than in the back so that the back of the garment doesn't bunch up when seated.